Frequently Asked Questions (FAQ)

 Release of Information Consent Form

 A general release of information consent is in effect until revoked in writing.
-Please note, however, that applicants must submit a new information request form with each application they wish to have TCF share information in order for TCF to utilize updated documents.
+Please note, however, that applicants must submit a new information request form with each application they wish to have TCF share information for TCF to use updated documents.

 Statement of Purpose

-Your Statement of Purpose can be entered in the space provided in your application or uploaded to your documents in the Manage Files section of the online application.
-Here are some tips for writing your Statement of Purpose:
+Your statement of purpose can be entered in the space provided in your application or uploaded to your documents in the manage files section of the online application.

-▪ New Applicants (500 words or more) – Describe your education and career goals.
+▪ New Applicants (500 words or more) –Describe your education and career goals.
 How does your degree program fit with your education and career plans?
-How are you currently or plan to, contribute to a positive Alaska Native community?
-You may attach your personal history and a summary of accomplishments.
+How are you currently, or plan to, contribute to a positive Alaska Native community?
+You may attach your personal history and a summary of your accomplishments.

 ANCSA Education Foundations List